X

 Answers are locked.
 Please click here to buy them.

-1.12) A phlebotomist has made two unsuccessful attempts while trying to collect a blood specimen from a patient.
+1.14) A phlebotomist has made two unsuccessful attempts at collecting blood from a patient.
 What should the phlebotomist do next?

 2. Ask the patient's nurse to do the draw